What is IoT technology?

 Wearable devices are installed with sensors and software which collect data and information about the users.
-This data is later pre-processed to extract essential insights about a user.
+This data is later pre-processed to extract essential insights into a user.

 These devices broadly cover fitness, health and entertainment requirements.
 The pre-requisite from the internet of things technology for wearable applications is to be highly energy efficient or ultra-low power and small sized.